domeeno/zetta-dev-blog/domeenoblog/content/posts/hi.md

     - Life
 ---

-Hi, I'm a software engineer just starting on my path, currently as I'm writing this I haven't even finished my first university cycle, but I'm almost there.
-I'm excited to start this "Blog" and write about - pretty much anything that makes me feel inspired.
+Hi, I'm a software engineer just starting on my path and, currently as I'm writing this, I haven't even finished my first university cycle, but I'm almost there.
+I'm excited to start this Blog and write about - pretty much anything that I think a reader could find useful, because it was to me.
 I would like to start this out with a quote:

 > "Sometimes the best way to solves your own problems, is to help someone else."
 >
 > -- <cite>Uncle Iroh</cite>

+## Why?

 A lot of my inspiration to write comes from the frustrations that I have with a language, framework or frustrations that I generally have as a developer.
 I do have a lot of them.
 But we always manage to overcome them, don't we?